Launceston United SC: New clubrooms

 On Saturday, 1 August 2015, Club President Tony Pearce and Michael Ferguson MHA officially opened the new Launceston United clubrooms.
 The opening was the culmination of a seven-year journey of development applications with the Launceston City Council, grants applications with the Tasmanian Government's Sports and Recreation Department, Football Federation Australia (FFA) and many club fundraising events.
 The club needed to replace the older, out of date existing clubroom building that had been in service since 1965, to more modern facilities.
 The new clubrooms feature four changing rooms catering for home and away teams, two separate player shower and toilet block facilities adjacent to the change rooms, referee room, club house facilities for functions, and a fully serviced bar and canteen.

 Michael and Tony jointly opened the state of the art building for the present and future generations of the Launceston United Soccer Club and the community of Launceston.
-The new clubrooms are among the best soccer facilities in Tasmania and adequately reflect the size of the club, being the largest in Tasmania with over 800 players.
+The new clubrooms are among the best soccer facilities in Tasmania and adequately reflect the size of the club, once being the largest in Tasmania with over 800 players.

-Current Senior Men's Squad
+Senior Men's Team

+In 2022 Launceston United SC won the bid to enter into the statewide National Premier League, after the squad came 2nd place in the 2022 Northern Championship with the club.